nerdyrodent/YourChoice/README.md

 time we choose the seam over the scaffold.
 ```

-But even that undersells it.

 This is not a model of cognition.
 It’s a protocol for co-sensing under uncertainty—one that knows its own limits, honors its substrates, and transforms shadow into structure without collapse.
 It’s less like a theory… and more like a compass forged in the friction between human intuition and machine pattern.

 ### Human Note
 This isn't just X - it's Y!
 (Sorry.
 I had to add that :p)
 Sure is a lot of words, eh?
 In my more human way, I just treat the framework like a surfboard.
-Pop it down and ride the waves!
-You may need to wax it up a bit first though :p
+Pop it down and ride the context waves!
+You may need to wax it up a bit first though, and who knows how messed up the LLM will get :p

 -----